Timiemmy/Timiemmy/README.md

 ### About Me

-Hi there I'm Faith, a Junior Web Developer.
+Hi there I'm Faith, a Junior Python Developer.
 Seeking an internship. 👋🏻

-What led me into coding. <strong>CURIOSITY, PASSION and Desire to solve problems through Tech</strong> to know more.
+What led me to code? <strong>CURIOSITY, PASSION and Desire to solve problems through Tech</strong> to know more.

-I've always love to know how things work.
+I've always loved to know how things work.
 I love tech.
 And after a long journey in the digital world, moving from digital marketing.
-I started my journey as a software devloper 11 months ago and since then, it has been a journey filled with many trials, and i enjoy it because that's what define my growth.
+I started my journey as a software developer 11 months ago and since then, it has been filled with many trials, and I enjoy it because that's what defines my growth.

 Below are what I have gained in this journey.

-When I'm not coding, I can be found doing one of my many other hobbies such as reading books (personal development, programing, language📚(Currently, I speak Portuguese language and a little of Deutsch and Spanish)), Listening to music (to cool my brain though! 😂)and spending time with my family 👨‍👩‍👦.
+When I'm not coding, I can be found doing one of my many other hobbies such as reading books (personal development, programming, language📚(Currently, I speak Portuguese language and a little of Deutsch and Spanish)), Listening to music (to cool my brain though! 😂)and spending time with my family 👨‍👩‍👦.